joeylitalien/noise2noise-pytorch/ReadMe.md

 ## Results

-Model was only trained for 100 epochs with a train/valid split of 2000/400 on a GTX 780.
-I will upload the results for text trained with clean targets soon; text overlay takes time to train since the text adding routine is expensive.
+Gaussian model was trained for 100 epochs with a train/valid split of 2000/400.
+Text model was trained with 1000/200 due to the overhead introduced when corrupting with text.
+Both models were trained on an old NVIDIA GTX 780.

 <table align="center">